 These organic chemicals are formed during the incomplete burning of coal, oil and gas, garbage, or other organic substances.
-They are found in tar, crude oil, creosote and roofing tar and are common in areas with high rates of development and motor vehicle traffic.
+They are found in crude oil, creosote and roofing tar and are common in areas with high rates of development and motor vehicle traffic.

 - Potentially Responsible Parties (PRPs)

 Parties that may have contributed waste to the site.
-The Environmental Protection Agency (EPA) uses document reviews, site investigations, interviews, information supplied in response to information request letters, and title searches to determine a party’s liability for cleanup at a Superfund site.
+The United States Environmental Protection Agency (EPA) uses document reviews, site investigations, interviews, information supplied in response to information request letters, and title searches to determine a party’s liability for cleanup at a Superfund site.
 Contaminants on site may be due to historical, predecessor company actions over the many years of industry along the canal and not solely due to the current PRP.

 - Preliminary Assessment

-The process used by the Environmental Protection Agency (EPA) based on readily available information to determine if a particular site poses any threat to human health or the environment.
+The process used by the United States Environmental Protection Agency (EPA) based on readily available information to determine if a particular site poses any threat to human health or the environment.
 It also makes recommendations where appropriate about possible further investigation or evaluation for corrective actions.
-See preliminary assessment section.

 - Proposed Remedial Action Plan (PRAP)